xorbit/LiFePO4wered-Pi/README.md

       io.balena.features.supervisor-api: '1'
 ```

 If your application needs access to the LiFePO<sub>4</sub>wered device, the easiest approach may be to include the `lifepo4wered-cli` or `liblifepo4wered.so` with language bindings in your application's container, building it using the multistage approach demonstrated in our `Dockerfile`.
+Make sure you then also give your own application access to the I<sup>2</sup>C bus.